IBM-Cloud/techxchange-labs/docs/agentic-1813/04-deploying-sample-agentic-ai-application.md

 # Developing Custom Automation (High-Code Approach)

-As a platform engineer, you're now ready to develop your first custom deployable architecture using the **high-code approach**.
-This step demonstrates how to write Terraform configurations using terraform-ibm-modules to create reusable automation.
+In this section, you'll develop your first custom deployable architecture using the **high-code approach** by writing Terraform configurations with terraform-ibm-modules.

-You'll create a complete Terraform configuration that builds and containerizes the **Loan Risk AI Agents sample application** from source code, securely pushes the container image to IBM Cloud Container Registry, and deploys it as a scalable, serverless application on Code Engine using [terraform-ibm-modules](https://github.com/terraform-ibm-modules) for enterprise-grade components.
+You'll create a complete Terraform configuration that builds and containerizes the **Loan Risk AI Agents sample application** from source code, securely pushes the container image to IBM Cloud Container Registry, and deploys it as a scalable, serverless application on Code Engine.

-Rather than writing infrastructure code from scratch, you'll use pre-built, enterprise-grade Terraform modules that provide officially supported IBM Cloud components with built-in security controls and compliance features.
-You'll primarily use **terraform-ibm-resource-group** for foundational resource organization and **terraform-ibm-code-engine** for the complete Code Engine deployment pipeline.
+Rather than writing infrastructure code from scratch, you'll use pre-built, enterprise-grade Terraform modules provided in the [terraform-ibm-modules](https://github.com/terraform-ibm-modules) (TIM) library, that provide officially supported IBM Cloud components with built-in security controls and compliance features:

+- [terraform-ibm-resource-group](https://github.com/terraform-ibm-modules/terraform-ibm-resource-group) for foundational resource organization
+- [terraform-ibm-code-engine](https://github.com/terraform-ibm-modules/terraform-ibm-code-engine) for the complete Code Engine deployment pipeline

 ## Step 1: Set up Terraform project structure